Gaok1/Raven-RiscV/docs/README.md

 - `.text` or `.section .text` — instruction segment
 - `.data` or `.section .data` — data segment, loaded 0x1000 bytes after the program base address
+- `.bss` or `.section .bss` — uninitialized data; does not take space in the file, but is reserved and zeroed at load time right after `.data`

 Inside `.data` the following directives are supported: